Skip to main content

 Point Cloud

-A set of 3D points representing surfaces, typically from LiDAR or depth cameras.
+A set of 3D points representing external surface of objects, from LiDAR or depth cameras.

 Q